Everson (footballer, born 1990)

-Everson Felipe Marques Pires (born 22 July 1990), simply known as Everson, is a Brazilian professional footballer who plays as a goalkeeper for Atlético Mineiro.
+Everson Felipe Marques Pires (born 22 July 1990), simply known as Everson, is a Brazilian professional footballer who plays as a goalkeeper for and captains Atlético Mineiro.

 Club career

 Early career

 Born in Pindamonhangaba, São Paulo, Everson joined São Paulo FC's youth setup in 2003, aged 13, from hometown side Associação Atlética Ferroviária.
 In 2010, he was loaned to Série B side Guaratinguetá until the expiration of his contract.

 Everson subsequently joined Guará permanently, but spent the vast majority of his spell as a backup to Jailson and Saulo.
 He made his professional debut on 2 June 2010, starting in a 3–0 away loss against Ipatinga.

 On 2 January 2014, Everson signed for River and became an immediate first-choice.
 On 12 June, he moved to Série D team Confiança, helping in the club's promotion to Série C in his first season.
 While at the latter club, he also scored the game's only through a penalty kick in an away success over Estanciano for the Campeonato Sergipano championship.